mef21/GirlsWhoCode/Lesson 2 - Conditionals/README.md

 ```
 ## Boolean Operators
 ### Definition
-Boolean operators are symbols or words to represent English logic and make comparisons
+Boolean operators are symbols or words to represent English logic and make comparisons.
+We use these when writing conditions.
 ### Examples
 * 5 is __equal__ to 5
 * 4 is __less than__ 6